schmokel/FBAdLibrarian/README.md

-# FBAdLibrarin - a helpful librarian for Facebook Ad Library
+# FBAdLibrarian - a helpful librarian for Facebook Ad Library
 Desciprtion of the package